Calgary's Municipal Development Plan (MDP)

 Implementing the Municipal Development Plan, progress to date and achievements

-Calgary's Municipal Development Plan and its accompanying maps were adopted by City Council in 2009.
-It contains policies that will shape how Calgary grows and develops over the next 30 to 60 years.
-Calgary is expected to grow by another 1.3 million people over that time which makes it important that we plan for our future.
+Calgary's Municipal Development Plan (MDP) is our vision for how Calgary grows and develops over the next 30 to 60 years.
+Calgary is expected to grow by another 1.3 million people over that time, so it is important to plan for our future.

 Adopted by Council in 2009, the MDP aims to build a city where Calgarians can choose from a variety of housing types in numerous unique communities.
 It works together with the Calgary Transportation Plan to provide multiple transportation options so all Calgarians - whether travelling by car, bike, transit or foot - are able to travel safely and conveniently.

 It strives to create an environment where The City can provide services that Calgarians desire in a way that is financially sustainable, while protecting our natural environment and supporting a prosperous economy.

 The process to create the Municipal Development Plan started in 2005 when over 18,000 Calgarians participated in imagineCALGARY to create a shared vision for our city.
 The result was the imagineCALGARY Plan.

 In 2007, Council asked The City to create integrated plans for the future of transportation and land use.
 The City then engaged over 6,000 Calgarians to shape the vision for these plans.
 The goal was to set out a long-term direction for sustainable growth that would accommodate another 1.3 million people over the next 60 years.
 The process was grounded in smart growth principles and Council's sustainability principles for land use and mobility.